MarceloMurilo1970/Mentoria-Conjunta/replit.md

 ## Overview

-This is a mentorship program registration landing page for a joint mentorship by Marcelo Murilo and Hamilton Felix.
+This is a mentorship program registration landing page for a joint mentorship by Marcelo Murilo and Hamilton Felix (Turma 2 - Starting January 2026).
 The application allows users to view program details, session schedules, and register for the mentorship with payment method selection (PIX or installments).
 The system sends automated confirmation emails via SendGrid upon successful registration.

+**Program Schedule (Turma 2):**
+- Module 1 (Marcelo Murilo - 8H): January 19 to March 16, 2026
+- Module 2 (Hamilton Felix - 4H): March 9 and 16, 2026
+- All sessions: 7:00 PM - 8:00 PM or 8:00 PM - 9:00 PM BRT

 ## User Preferences